JesseMcGilAllen/javaIndividualProject/Journal.md

     Gave Presentation
     Implemented Web service on show Algorithm page

+05/09/16 - 5/10/16

+Completed:
+    Hooked up remaining Servlets to jsps

 I gave the presentation and only had a few hiccups.
 I was able to fix the delete language bug.
 I looking forward to see what feedback Paula provides in the code review.

 I set myself up for quite a bit to do in the next week.
 I plan on starting with finishing the topic implementation as that should only take a couple of hours at most.
 Hopefully, I will be able to find some time over the next couple of days to do that while I focus on iOS.

+I finally got the Topic servlets done.
+I was cruising along until I ran into hooking up the rest of the Term and Concept actions.
+Since those two are tied to the Language I wanted to return to the Language show page.
+After many struggles, I decided to pass the languageName all over the place.
+I am sure that there is a better way to implement this but I am running on fumes at this point mentally.